The virtual element method on polygonal pixel-based tessellations: Numerical results

 \subsection{Test 1 -- Disk domain}

-For the first test case, the domain is the disk of center $(0.5,0.5)$ and radius $0.5$.
-We solve Problem \eqref{prob_mod} with two set of data. \begin{enumerate}[(a)] \item For the first one we consider homogeneous boundary conditions ($g = 0$) and we let the load $f$ be such that the solution is
+For the first test, the domain is the disk of center $(0.5,0.5)$ and radius $0.5$.
+We solve Problem \eqref{prob_mod} with data chosen in such a way that the solution $u$ of the problem is the Franke function \cite{franke1979critical}

-where $\Franke$ is the Franke function (see \eqref{franke}). \item For the second test we let the non homogeneous boundary data $g$ and the load $f$ be such that the solution is the Franke function. \end{enumerate} In Figures \ref{Fig:VEMcircleH1} and \ref{Fig:VEMcircleL2} (for Test 1(a)) and \ref{Fig:VEM_H_circleH1} and \ref{Fig:VEM_H_circleL2} (for Test 1(b)) we plot, respectively, the errors $e_1^u$ and $e_0^u$ as a function of the average meshsize $H$, in logarithmic scale.
-For the order $k$ of the method in $\{1,\cdots,5\}$, we also report, in the figure, the slope of a straight line that we fit, by linear regression, to the data $(\log(H),\log(e^u_1))$ and $(\log(H),\log(e^u_0))$.